Summer travel is upon us. Here are 5 ideas that won't break the bank!

 There are plenty of fantastic places around the good old U.S.A that are well worth checking out which will fall within your budget!

-5 Travel Ideas That Won’t Break the Bank
+5 Summer Travel Ideas That Won’t Break the Bank

 1. Theme Parks Like Cedar Point

-You can also save money by purchasing your tickets online ahead of time and bundling what you want to do.
-I would allot two days for the theme park because it is SO massive.
+You can also save money by purchasing your tickets online at Wadav ahead of time and bundling what you want to do.
+I would allow two days for the theme park because it is SO massive.

 2. A Beach Trip is In Order

 One of our favorite budget-friendly trips is to the Gulf Shores area where we hit the beach and stay there.

 My best tip is the further you stay out from the main part of the city, the more money you will save.
 The condos and hotels are higher right in the heart of the city, but stay out farther and you can save a ton of money that way.

 You can opt to stay in lodges and bed and breakfast accommodation near the beach, far away from the crowded areas or the city.
 It’s good to research affordable accommodations before you go or ask locals once you get there.
 In that way, you can enjoy the beach this summer in a more relaxing way and privately without spending that much.